labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 We then take these values and calculate stresses.
 Because we assume an elastic perfectly plastic stress-strain relationship for the rebar, this means if strain in the steel is less the yield strain ($$\epsilon_y = f_y/E_s$$), then the stress is linearly interpolated between zero and yield stress ($$f_s = (\epsilon_s/\epsilon_y)*f_y$$), and if the strain in the steel is anywhere at or above the yield strain, then the stress is equal to the yield stress, $$f_y$$.

 Finally, we can then get the resultant forces in the steel by multiplying the stresses by the total area of steel in that row.
-Here is a table of strains, stresses, and resultant forces for the steel in our example problem.
+Here is a table of strains, stresses, and resultant forces for the steel in our example problem, with compression being negative.

 |Row|Strains(in/in)|Stresses (ksi)|No. bars|Forces (kip)|
 |---|--------------|--------------|--------|------------|